PlayEveryWare/eos_plugin_for_unity/docs/SignInWithApple/SignInWithApple.md

 Users can modify `LoginToApple()` and the parameter passed into it according individual project needs, such as what data gets passed along during callback.

-Then simply call `LoginToApple()` to get the Apple ID login promt showing.
+Then simply call `LoginToApple()` to get the Apple ID login prompt showing.

 Remember to put `m_AppleAuthManager.Update()` in the game code's `Update()` for `m_AppleAuthManager.LoginWithAppleId()` to register its callback.